andersonkmi/covid-csv-tidy-lambda/README.md

 The source code developed was based on the CSV format provided by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University.
 See References section for more information.

-## How to build and deploy/remove the CSV tidy lambda function
+## How to build

 In order to build this lambda function, run the following command:

 ```
 $ sbt clean assembly
 ```

+## How to configure the common config file for both lambdas

+When deploying the lambda functions they require a config file with the values to be used.
+Such file needs to be named:

+- serverless-config-dev.yaml (for dev stage)
+- serverless-config-prod.yaml (for prod stage)

+The following fields need to be configured:

+- deploy-bucket
+- lambda-role
+- record-sqs-url
+- field-separator
+- number-iterations
+- destination-s3-bucket
+- destination-s3-prefix
+- vpc-security-group-ids
+- vpc-subnet-ids

+## How to deploy/remove the CSV tidy lambda function

 In order to deploy the tidy lambda function, run the following command: